Saul Gone: Writing

 The title of "Saul Gone" is a play on the words "s'all gone" and Saul Goodman's name.
-The episode, season, and series ends with Gene Takavic getting caught by the authorities and, under his legal name of Jimmy McGill, getting sentenced to prison for the crimes he committed in Breaking Bad.
+The episode, season, series, and franchise ends with Gene Takavic getting caught by the authorities and, under his legal name of Jimmy McGill, getting sentenced to prison for the crimes he committed in Breaking Bad.
 Gould and the writing staff knew by the time the fifth season finale aired two years prior that this was the right ending for the series.
 They realized that Saul spent his career making a mockery of the justice system, so it was fitting to them that he ended the series as a part of it, only this time as a prisoner.
 Gould further elaborated that in the finale, Saul had gone from someone who ran the courtroom to becoming the subject of one.

 Gould and the writing staff felt strongly to end Better Call Saul differently than Breaking Bad and its sequel film El Camino (2019).
-Comparing the fates of the three works' main protagonists, Gould explained that Walter White achieved his ambitions but ended up dead, Jesse Pinkman suffered greatly but found freedom, while Saul Goodman chose long-term incarceration but regained his soul.
+Comparing the fates of the three works' main protagonists, Gould explained that Walter White achieved his ambitions but lost his life, Jesse Pinkman suffered greatly but found freedom, while Saul Goodman chose long-term incarceration but regained his soul.
 Saul's fate at the end of "Saul Gone" was nearly assigned to Jesse.
 While writing El Camino years prior, Gilligan toyed with the idea of ending the film with Jesse residing in a jail cell, imprisoned yet at peace.
-However, when Gilligan initially pitched this idea to Better Call Saul writing staff, they advised against it on the grounds that Jesse had suffered too much to be incarcerated.
-Gould also felt this was a more appropriate ending for Saul.
+However, when Gilligan initially pitched this idea to Better Call Saul writing staff, they advised against it on the grounds that Jesse had suffered too much to be incarcerated, while Gould also felt this was a more appropriate ending for Saul.
 When comparing the finale of Breaking Bad to the finale of Better Call Saul, Gould said he felt that Walter dealt death to people, so his series ended "in a blaze of glory"; in contrast, Gould believed Saul was a man of words, and that his ending needed to be more dialogue-focused.
 Odenkirk described the ending as being "more psychological and quieter and slower.
 It's deeply about character".